asousadias/Risset_Inharmonique1977_RT/JCRisset_InharmoniquePLF_2019/README.md

 ## Revision history:
 This is a working in progress.
-- 2019, June 15 - release of 2019 realtime version.
-Several improvements on PLF processing routines. version 2018: fixes on PLF processing routines.
+- 2019, June 15 - First 2019 realtime version.
+Several improvements on PLF processing routines.
+Redesign of csound file and Max interface.
+From 2018 version.
+- 2019, June 15 - version 2018: fixes on  PLF processing routines.
 - 2018, May 15 - version 2018: minor bugs and fixes on test version.
 - 2018, May 1 - version 2018: release of the test version focusing on PLF routines processing.

 ## Disclaimer:
 These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.